Canon T4i vs T6s

 It is notable that the T6s offers wifi support, which can be a very convenient means to transfer image data to an off-camera location.
 In contrast, the T4i does not provide wifi capability.

-Both the T4i and the T6s have been discontinued, but can regularly be found used on eBay.
+Both the T4i and the T6s have been discontinued, but can regularly be found used on ebay.
 The T4i was replaced by the Canon T5i, while the T6s was followed by the Canon 77D.
-Further information on the two cameras (e.g. user guides, manuals), as well as related accessories, can be found on the official Canon website.
+Further information on the features and operation of the T4i and T6s can be found, respectively, in the Canon T4i Manual (free pdf) or the online Canon T6s Manual.

 So what conclusions can be drawn?
 Is there a clear favorite between the Canon T4i and the Canon T6s?
 Which camera is better?
 The listing below highlights the relative strengths of the two models.